sth2258/blog/_posts/2024-10-09-GitHub-Discussions-Training.md

 At the end, you are presented with a jsonl file, as well as an entire directory of wiki content that you can use to store inside your S3 bucket to be used for a fine-tuning task.

+Follow me on GitHub and download the Gist [here](https://gist.github.com/sth2258/d82eac0a1d7c2b3cd803cab4a7b86f5a)

 ```
 # Step 1: Set up GitHub API details
 $githubToken = ""  # Replace with your GitHub API token